 - 1 large egg

-- 2 tbsp butter, melted and cooled slightly (plus extra 1- 2 tbsp of butter for frying)
+- 2 tablespoon butter, melted and cooled slightly (plus extra 1- 2 tablespoon of butter for frying)

 - Sieve the flour, sugar, baking powder and salt into a large bowl.